 Banks and other financial institutions could see growth in 2018 as the Trump administration continues to roll back regulations that were passed in the wake of the 2008 crash.
 These regulations have raised costs on banks, and rolling them back could make banks more profitable.

 According to a survey by S&P Global Market Intelligence, almost half of banks surveyed said compliance costs had risen by 20 percent or more.
-The reduction of these costs resulting from revised or reversed regulations could position financials as one of the top sectors for 2018.
+The reduction of these costs resulting from revised or reversed regulations could position the banking industry as one of the top sectors for 2018.

 Cryptocurrencies were all the rage in 2017, with bitcoin stealing the show as it grew from just under $1,000 per coin at the start of the year to over $19,000 in mid-December.
 But bitcoin isn’t the only option.
-Plenty of other cryptocurrencies worth exploring exist, including Ether, Ripple and Litecoin.
+Plenty of other cryptocurrencies worth exploring exist, including ether, XRP and litecoin.

-The industry is likely in for another rollercoaster year, so even if cryptocurrencies could be one of the best sectors for 2018, this industry isn’t for investors who are faint of heart.
-Besides fears that cryptocurrencies have security issues and are merely a bubble waiting to burst, there is also uncertainty as to how governments will attempt to regulate the industry going forward.
+The industry is likely in for another roller-coaster year, so even if cryptocurrencies could be one of the best sectors for 2018, this industry isn’t for investors who are faint of heart.
+Besides fear that cryptocurrencies have security issues and are merely a bubble waiting to burst, there is also uncertainty as to how governments will attempt to regulate the industry going forward.

 4. Medical Marijuana

-Eight states and the District of Columbia have now legalized marijuana for recreational use, and numerous other states now allow medical marijuana.
-Plus, 12 more states are considering marijuana bills in 2018, which could further increase the demand for legal pot.
-Even so, Attorney General Jeff Sessions announced in January 2018 that he was reversing the Obama-era policy that the federal government would not interfere with states that had legalized marijuana use, leading to uncertainty as to how the industry will grow going forward.
+Nine states and the District of Columbia have now legalized marijuana for recreational use, and numerous other states now allow medical marijuana.
+Even so, Attorney General Jeff Sessions announced in January 2018 that he was reversing the Obama-era policy that the federal government would not interfere with states that had legalized marijuana use, causing uncertainty as to how the industry will grow going forward.

 5. Green Energy

-Though the green energy industry has regulatory uncertainty to deal with in 2018, consumer demand continues to grow, according to Deloitte’s 2018 Renewable Industry Outlook.
-Declines in the price of wind and solar energy have led the way to make green energy more affordable.
-More than 100 companies have committed to using only renewable energy and, as of late 2017, 170 mayors had expressed support to transition to using only renewable energy sources to power their communities, which could pave the way for further growth in the industry.
+Though the green energy industry has regulatory uncertainty to deal with in 2018, consumer demand continues to grow, according to Deloitte’s 2018 Renewable Energy Industry Outlook report.
+Declining prices have led the way to make green energy more affordable.
+More than 100 companies have committed to using only renewable energy, and as of early January 2018, 50 cities had expressed support to transition to using only renewable energy sources to power their communities, which could pave the way for further growth in the industry.

 6. Virtual Reality

-The world is getting older, according to the World Health Organization, with the number of people 60 years and older rising to two billion by 2050 — approximately 22 percent of the global population.
+The world is getting older, with the number of people 60 and older expecting to rise to 2 billion by 2050 — approximately 22 percent of the global population, according to the World Health Organization.
 And as the world’s senior population grows, more investment opportunities in companies that serve this age group become available, such as home health care.
-The BLS expects the demand for home health aides and personal care workers to grow by 40 percent between 2016 and 2026, which translates into almost 1.2 million new jobs.
+The BLS expects the demand for home health aides and personal care workers to grow by 47 percent and 39 percent, respectively, between 2016 and 2026.

-In the wake of the massive data breaches in 2017, companies, governments, and individuals are increasing their spending to protect themselves online.
-According to Cybersecurity Ventures, global cybersecurity spending is expected to be more than $1 trillion from 2017 to 2021 — compared to a market of just $3.5 billion in 2004 — making it one of the fastest growing industries in the world.
+In the wake of massive data breaches in 2017, companies, governments and individuals are increasing their spending to protect themselves online.
+According to Cybersecurity Ventures, global cybersecurity spending is expected to top $1 trillion from 2017 to 2021 — compared to a market of just $3.5 billion in 2004.
 In addition, Investor’s Business Daily expects several closely held internet security firms to offer initial public offerings in 2018, which could give you a chance to get in early if the newly public companies turn out to be some of the best stocks to buy for 2018.